Unmarried Partner Visa UK

 - utility bills (electricity, gas, etc) that are in both your names

 - historic letters, WhatsApp messages, and Skype call history that show you have been in regular contact when apart

-Applying for an Unmarried Partner Visa is relatively easy for those who invest in expert immigration law advice at the outset.
+Applying for an Unmarried Partner Visa for UK is relatively easy for those who invest in expert immigration law advice at the outset.
 Our managing partner, Garth Coates, spent part of his career working for the Home Office as a decision-maker.
 His knowledge and experience give our firm a unique understanding of the Home Office processes, resulting in a high visa approval success rate.

 Established in 2008, Garth Coates Solicitors is a leading Immigration Law Firm that can provide professional legal advice to ensure that your Application satisfies the strict requirements of the Immigration Rules.

 Our team of legal professionals offers comprehensive and considered advice to enable our clients to make informed choices.
 We strongly believe that our clients deserve the best; we take our responsibilities very seriously to ensure that client satisfaction is achieved by providing a professional yet friendly legal service.
 We aim to resolve all immigration matters brought to us by working diligently and together with our clients, keeping them informed of the progress of their cases at all stages.
 Our outstanding success rate is maintained thanks to the high standard of our work.

 If you would like us to assist you with your Immigration Matter, kindly click here to leave us an Enquiry.
 Alternatively, we can be reached via telephone at (00 44) (0)20 7799 1600 from 9:00 AM – 5:00 PM (UTC+00.00 London) every Monday to Friday.